Auteenome/RiECalmingPlan/RiECalmingPlan/Readme_Changes_2021.txt

 - [Help Page] Fixed styling to match About page.
 Formatted help text into readable short paragraphs.
 Help text is contained within a ScrollView rather than a Stacklayout.
 - [Calming Plan] "Help" button text within a calming plan question -> "Info"

+26/06/2021, 27/06/2021 (12hrs)

+- [Terms and Conditions Page]
+Previous:
+Generic text was taken from a txt file and streamed onto the page.
+Current:
+Terms and Conditions hard coded from the given PDF file, which also has applied styling and email/url interactions.
+Going Forward:
+If the Terms and Conditions page is updated often, or if you don't like hard-updating the Terms and Conditions Page, you can also upload the PDF onto a website, and open the site from the Terms and Conditions button.
+That way admins can edit the pdf with ease, and no code in the app needs to be changed after first configuration.

+- [Options Page]
+Now asks the user if they want to reset the database/journal rather than doing it regardless